 Our Thursday Bible Study Group meets at 11:00 AM in the Longfellow Room.
 New participants are always welcome.

 United Methodist Women

-UMW advocates for the oppressed and dispossessed, supports the needs of women, children and youth, seeks to build a supportive community among women, and helps foster growth in the Christian faith, mission education, and Christian social involvement.
+United Methodist Women (UMC) advocates for the oppressed and dispossessed, supports the needs of women, children and youth, seeks to build a supportive community among women, and helps foster growth in the Christian faith, mission education, and Christian social involvement.